 - A platform for scholarly exchange and professional development;

-- Free online and print subscription to Management and Organization Review;
+- Paid member gets free online subscription to Management and Organization Review;

-- Free online subscription to Chinese Management Insights;
+- Paid member gets free online subscription to Management Insights;

 - Free admission or discounts to selected workshops and seminars sponsored by IACMR